 Decision Point #4 – Completion of Student Teaching

-Student teaching is performance-based, not time-based.
-Therefore a number of evaluation forms must be completed before a teacher candidate can be recommended for certification.
+Student teaching is performance-based and not time-based.
+Therefore, a number of evaluation forms must be completed before a teacher candidate can be recommended for certification.
 The evaluation forms are completed by the university supervisor, the classroom cooperating teacher, and by the student him/her self.
 Successful completion of student teaching required high quality work that is shown on a consistent basis throughout the semester.

 Ongoing Student Teacher Evaluation

 Student teachers are evaluated both formally and informally.
 Formal evaluations are conducted on a regular basis by the university supervisor and cooperating teacher using the Student Teacher Performance Summary Evaluation.
 Informal evaluations are through discussions between the student teacher and the cooperating teacher and university supervisor.

 Each university supervisor will complete the PDE 430 twice throughout the semester as well as a Professional Disposition Evaluation.
 The PDE 430, required by the Pennsylvania Department of Education, evaluates teacher candidates in these domains: Planning and Preparation, Classroom Environment, Instructional Delivery, and Professionalism.